 “Baudet is the third stage of the Dutch populist rocket launched by Pim Fortuyn in 2002, further boosted by Geert Wilders and now being sent to the moon by Baudet,” wrote Bert Wagendorp, a columnist for De Volkskrant newspaper, Agence France-Presse reports.

 The rooted entity that Donald Trump calls the Swamp and Thierry Baudet label a Dutch Cartel is under siege.
 Angela Merkel’s political eclipse is finally underway in Germany.
 Emmanuel Macron has been ceaselessly plagued by the civic unrest of violent Yellow Vest protests in France.
 Paul Ryan has disappeared from Republican politics, and radical socialist Rep. Alexandria Ocasio-Cortez (D-NY) is on the rise in the Democratic Party in America.

 Whatever the electoral results in the Netherlands say about Thierry Baudet’s particular political positions, they are further proof that the ruling class is on the run throughout the nations of the West.
 The people of the countries they govern refuse to buy what they are selling any longer.
-What will a fourth wave of populism bring?We value your comments!
-Please weigh in on our comment section below.
+What will a fourth wave of populism bring?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com